zeitspace/zeitbook-frontend/steps/04-background-sync.md

 1. The service worker repeatedly tries to create the post or comment on the backend, sending a message to the main thread when it succeeds
 1. The main thread updates the UI to indicate that the post or comment has been created on the backend

+> The Background Sync API is currently only supported by Chrome (for both desktop and Android).
+It's also in development for Firefox.

 ## Modify the `createPost` function to request a sync when a user creates a post

 Replace the **body** of the `createPost` function in `src/api.js` with the following code: